 Customer Needs Analysis Matrix

-At a very high level, the Customer Needs Analysis Matrix is used in the context of business, marketing, finance.
+At a very high level, the Customer Needs Analysis Matrix is used in the context of business, marketing, customer service.

 Customer Needs Analysis Matrix quadrant descriptions, including examples